joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 permalink: /posts/the-tensor-calculus-you-need-for-deep-learning/
 ---

-When learning deep learning theory, I was incredibly dissatisfied with how authors explained how to derive gradients for backpropagation.
-They would mostly focus on vectors (and rarely matrices), but in deep learning we use tensors everywhere!
-In part, this is probably due to the fact that working with tensors mathematically isn't easy and requires learning a whole bunch of background that most practitioners don't have.
+When reading about deep learning theory, I was incredibly dissatisfied with the literature that explained how to derive gradients for backpropagation.
+It would mostly focus on vectors (and rarely matrices), but in deep-learning we use tensors everywhere!
+In part, this is probably since working with tensors mathematically isn't easy.
 This post is a spiritual successor to the excellent article [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/) but for functions that work with tensors.

 In this post, I introduce a complete and consistent framework for deriving gradients for backpropagation using tensor calculus.
 The [first section](#tensors) describes tensors (the type we use in deep learning) and introduces [index notation](#index-notation), a mathematical framework for working with them.
-Next is [tensor calculus](#tensor-calculus).
-Then I show [some examples](#example-element-wise-functions) of how to apply the framework.
+Then we can get to [tensor calculus](#tensor-calculus) its self and show [some examples](#example-element-wise-functions).

-This article forms part of a [series](/posts/gradients-for-backpropagation/) on differentiating and calculating gradients in deep learning.
-[Part 1](/posts/backpropagation-and-multivariable-calculus/) introduced backpropagation and multivariable calculus, which sets up some of the ideas used in this article.
+This article forms part of a [series]({% link _tabs/gradients for backpropagation.md %}) on differentiating and calculating gradients in deep learning.
+[Part 1]({% link _posts/2024-05-02-backpropagation-and-multivariable-calculus.md %}) introduced backpropagation and multivariable calculus, which sets up some of the ideas used in this article.
 Here, we get to the meat of the theory: tensors and tensor calculus using index notation.

 ## Tensors